swan-io/use-form/README.md

   }
 };

-// We also accept a value of 0, as we consider it "empty" const optionalValidator = toOptionalValidator(validator, 0);
+// This validator will also accept a value of 0, as we consider it "empty" const optionalValidator = toOptionalValidator(validator, 0);
 ```